martintaraz/one-model-to-reconstruct-them-all/README.md

 2. `pip install gdown`

-3. `gdown --id 1QlXFPIOFzsJyjZ1AtfpnVhqW4Z0r8GLZ`
+3. `gdown --id 1QlXFPIOFzsJyjZ1AtfpnVhqW4Z0r8GLZ` to load the styleGAN weights

-4. `mkdir dataset`

-5. place your *clean* images = frames from the video into the `dataset` folder
+4. place your *clean* images = frames from the video into the `dataset` folder

-6. `python utils/folder_to_json.py dataset`
+5. `python utils/folder_to_json.py dataset`

-7. `mkdir dataset2`

-8. place your ugly images into the `dataset2` folder
+6. place your *masked* images into the `dataset2` folder

-9. run the training using `python train_code_finder.py configs/autoencoder.yaml /models/stylegan1/ffhq.model --images /data/train.json  -s 1 --neural_rendering`
+7. run the training using `python train_code_finder.py configs/autoencoder.yaml /models/stylegan1/ffhq.model --images /data/train.json  -s 1 --neural-rendering`

-# diff against the original repo
+all below is the original code

-remove the support for StyleGAN2 to re allow training without gpu

 # One Model to Reconstruct them All